vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

 ```
 :::

-## subscribe_createAccountBlockFilter
+## subscribe_newAccountBlockFilter
-Create a filter for polling for new transactions on all accounts by passing into `subscribe_getChangesByFilterId` as parameter
+Create a filter for new transactions (account blocks) for all accounts

 - **Returns**:
 	- `string` filterId